Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

 listwhen we have a simple, ordered collection of items of the same kind, and we care about their sequence.
 Ideal for lists of names, tasks, or any sequence where position matters.

 dict.get is a safe dictionary lookup.
-It returns the value for a key if present; otherwise it returns a default (which is None if you don’t supply one).
+It returns the value for a key if present; otherwise it returns a default (which is None if we don’t supply one).
 It also avoids raising KeyError.

 dict.get